ouchajaaamine/silea/Backend/JWT-SWAGGER-GUIDE.md

 ## How to Test Protected Endpoints with JWT Token

-The Barakah Store API now supports JWT authentication testing directly in Swagger UI.
+The silea Store API now supports JWT authentication testing directly in Swagger UI.
 Here's how to use it:

 ### Step 1: Login to Get JWT Token